 With MIRO, though, set in the ancient Inca kingdom, I relied heavily on research.
 As I said, I love reading about other times and places.
 It was a pleasure to do the research so that I could do a re-telling of the story that would be full of the details of real Inca daily life.

-Why do you think it is important for today’s children to be exposed to these old tales?
+Why do you think it is important for today’s children to be exposed to these traditional tales?

 For one thing, they are great stories.
 For another thing, folktales are almost always used in traditional societies to illustrate the kind of behavior that is important and valuable and honorable.
 I love the ancient truths revealed by the old stories.